k-kieslich/home/_pages/about.md

 Education
 ------
-2024: PhD in Sommunication Science (magna cum laude) at the University of Hohenheim
+2024: PhD in Communication Science (magna cum laude) at the University of Hohenheim

 2018: Master of Arts in Communication Science (high distinction) at University of Münster